lidiettes/sc-challenge/README.md

 2. Implement different mowers: You could create different types of mowers with different capabilities or features.
 For example, some mowers might be better suited for cutting long grass, while others might be more efficient at navigating tight corners.

 3. Create a graphical user interface: You could create a graphical user interface that allows users to interact with the mowers in real-time.
 This could be useful for monitoring the mowers' progress and making adjustments as necessary.

+4. Use TypeScript to improve scalability, code equality and productivity

 # Conclusion 🍎
 ---